Sayrix/Ticket-Bot/README.md

 * CRUD

 # How to use
-(Optional but recommended) create a python vitual environment
+(Optional but recommended) create a python virtual environment

 For Windows: ```python -m venv .venv```
 For Linux: ```python3 -m venv .venv```